-As indicated in 40 CFR § 52.21(a)(2)(iv)(a), "a project is a major modification for a regulated NSR pollutant if it causes two types of emissions increase-a significant emissions increase15 ... and a significant 15 net emissions increase.
+As indicated in 40 CFR § 52.21(a)(2)(iv)(a), "a project is a major modification for a regulated NSR pollutant if it causes two types of emissions increases-a significant emissions increase16 ... and a significant16 net emissions increase.16 ...
+The project is not a major modification if it does not cause a significant emissions increase.
 If the project causes a significant emissions increase, then the project is a major modification only if it also results in a significant net emissions increase."
-In addition, in accordance with 40 CFR § 52.21(b)(49)(iii)-(iv), greenhouse gases (GHGs), 15 in units of carbon dioxide equivalents [CO2e], are significant and subject to regulation 15 only when a project is already a major modification for a regulated NSR pollutant.
+In addition, in accordance with 40 CFR § 52.21(b)(49)(iii)-(iv), greenhouse gases (GHGs),16 in units of carbon dioxide equivalents [CO2e], are significant and subject to regulation16 only when a project is already a major modification for a regulated NSR pollutant.

-Before beginning the PSD analysis, it is critical to define the project and establish the associated timeframes (i.e., based on the dates that DEP received a complete application, construction actually/is anticipated to commence, 15 and operation actually/is anticipated to commence).
+Before beginning the PSD analysis, it is critical to define the project and establish the associated timeframes (i.e., based on the dates that DEP received a complete application, construction actually/is anticipated to commence,16 and operation actually/is anticipated to commence).
 DEP has defined the project as the single aggregated project described in the Single Aggregated Project Description section, above.
-While establishing the associated timeframes for a project is normally a straightforward exercise, in this case, the actual and anticipated dates for the commencement of construction and operation for the sources and equipment comprising the single aggregated project range from calendar years 2013-2022.
+While establishing the associated timeframes for a project is normally a straightforward exercise, in this case, the actual and anticipated dates for the commencement of construction and operation for the sources and equipment of the single aggregated project range from calendar years 2013-2024.
 Since the original Plan Approval No. 23-0119E has been remanded, DEP has chosen to establish the timeframes for the single aggregated project based on the actual dates that DEP received the complete application for, construction commenced under, and operation commenced under the original issuance of Plan Approval No. 23-0119E (i.e., October 6, 2015, April 1, 2016, and August 10, 2017, respectively).

 The first step of the PSD analysis is to determine whether a significant emissions increase of a regulated NSR pollutant will occur due to the single aggregated project.
-This is based on the sum of the emissions increases for each emissions unit, 14 and, as indicated in 40 CFR § 52.21(b)(7)(i)-(ii), is determined differently based on whether the emissions unit is new or existing, respectively, as follows:
+This is based on the sum of the emissions increases for each emissions unit,16 and, as indicated in 40 CFR § 52.21(b)(7)(i)-(ii), is determined differently based on whether the emissions unit is new or existing, respectively, as follows:

-• "A new emissions unit is any emissions unit that is (or will be) newly constructed and that has existed for less than 2 years from the date such emissions unit first operated.
+- "A new emissions unit is any emissions unit that is (or will be) newly constructed and that has existed for less than 2 years from the date such emissions unit first operated. - An existing emissions unit is any emissions unit that [is not a new emissions unit].
+A replacement unit 16 ... is an existing emissions unit."